-Yoga w/ Gwendolyn Payton: Join us for a rewarding and challenging condioning-infused yoga class.
+Yoga with Gwendolyn Payton: Join us for a rewarding and challenging condioning-infused yoga class.
 Build strength, flexibility, balance, coordination and agility, while gaining focus and clarity.
 We provide individualized attention that focuses on correct alignment and personal growth.

-Feldenkrais® Awareness Through Movement® w/ Lila Hurwitz: The Feldenkrais Method® is a subtle and powerful system of neuromuscular re-education that evokes changes in muscular tone, flexibility, coordination, attention, and the comfort and efficiency of movement.
+Feldenkrais® Awareness Through Movement® with Lila Hurwitz: The Feldenkrais Method® is a subtle and powerful system of neuromuscular re-education that evokes changes in muscular tone, flexibility, coordination, attention, and the comfort and efficiency of movement.
 Remind yourself of the brilliant and effortless ways your body is designed to move.
 It’s scientific and sumptuous!
 Great for all levels of experience, dancers and non-dancers.
 Read more about Feldenkrais®.

-GYROKINESIS® w/ Shannon Stewart: Developed by a professional dancer for dancers seeking long and healthy careers, Gyrokinesis is a movement system that has since been adapted for movers of all ages and levels.
+GYROKINESIS® with Shannon Stewart: Developed by a professional dancer for dancers seeking long and healthy careers, Gyrokinesis is a movement system that has since been adapted for movers of all ages and levels.
 Gyrokinesis deepens our understanding of core strength to include qualities of suppleness, length and expansion.
 In this class, we will move through the fundamental exercises of Gyrokinesis–including the seven natural elements of spinal movement while also addressing all other joint articulations and ongoing deep abdominal engagement.
 This class serves as a great warm up for ballet or a rehearsal, can act as a beneficial supplement to yoga and other athletic endeavors, and just a good way to start your weekend.
 It is helpful to bring a mat or something soft to use as padding for work on the floor.

-Zumba® w/ Melanie Skinner: When participants see a Zumba class in action, they can’t wait to give it a try.
+Zumba® with Melanie Skinner: When participants see a Zumba class in action, they can’t wait to give it a try.
 Zumba classes feature exotic rhythms set to high-energy Latin and international beats.
 Before participants know it, they’re getting fit and their energy levels are soaring!
 There’s no other fitness class like a Zumba Fitness-Party.
 It’s easy to do, effective and totally exhilarating, often building a deep-rooted community among returning students. top

-Bottom Heavy Funk w/Amy O’Neal: A non-intimidating approach to Hip-Hop, street, club dance.
+Bottom Heavy Funk with Amy O’Neal: A non-intimidating approach to Hip-Hop, street, club dance.
 This class will begin with exercises in body isolation, core strength, and rhythm to prepare us for funked out, bottom heavy, full-bodied, and intricate movement set to and completely inspired by Hip-Hop, Soul, Funk, and R& B music.
 This is an open level class and will be geared toward the level of the majority of participants.
 Please wear sneakers that enable you to feel your feet in the floor.
 Come prepared to be yourself, have fun, and get down and dirty.

-Hip Hop w/ Jaret Hughes: Learn to move and groove with just the basics.
+Hip Hop with Jaret Hughes: Learn to move and groove with just the basics.
 Learn today’s hottest Hip Hop moves with an occassional old skool flare including progressions across the floor.
 This high energy, intense class is sure to get you movin and groovin and not to mention…SWEATIN!!!!
 Dress comfortably in non-restrictive clothing and sneakers. top

-Intermediate Contemporary Jazz w/ Xaviera Vandermay: Combining elements from modern, jazz, and hip hop with a strong emphasis on musicality.
+Intermediate Contemporary Jazz with Xaviera Vandermay: Combining elements from modern, jazz, and hip hop with a strong emphasis on musicality.
 This intermediate level class will includes a comprehensive warm up with emphasis on leg and core strengthening, progressions across the floor, and combination.

-Beginning Odissi Dance w/ Ratna Roy: Odissi is a classical dance style from Eastern India.
+Beginning Odissi Dance with Ratna Roy: Odissi is a classical dance style from Eastern India.
 Tracing its origins to 2nd century BC, Odissi combines dance and theatre.
 The Beginning class focuses on the grammar and vocabulary of the dance through yoga stretches, exercises, footwork, eye-chin-neck coordinations, hand gestures (mudras), foot positions, and walks/gaits.
 The dance style works with the total body, including facial expressions and pranayama (yoga). top

-Newcomer Blues w/Burn Blue: Blues dance is a partner dance that emphasizes improvisation, connection, and expression of the music.
+Newcomer Blues with Burn Blue: Blues dance is a partner dance that emphasizes improvisation, connection, and expression of the music.
 It is danced primarily to blues music and has roots in African-American vernacular dance.
 In the past 10 years, blues dance has surged in popularity throughout the US and Europe.
 This class will give you the basics of rhythm and lead/follow so that you can experience the joy of blues dancing as soon as your first night.
 No partner required and no experience necessary.
 Class is followed by a dance which is free to class participants. burnblue.org

-Experienced Blues w/Burn Blue: If you have been blues dancing for a while, or if you are an experienced partner dancer, join us for the experienced lesson.
+Experienced Blues with Burn Blue: If you have been blues dancing for a while, or if you are an experienced partner dancer, join us for the experienced lesson.
 This drop-in is taught by a rotating cast of excellent local and national teachers.
 It explores specific movements or concepts of the dance.
 A class might examine rhythm, turn technique, improvisation in partnership, blues aesthetic, advanced figures, etc. These classes will expose you to the diverse elements of blues dance as you build and refine your repertoire of movement.
 No partner required.
-Class is followed by a dance which is free to class participants. burnblue.org top
+Class is followed by a dance which is free to class participants. burnblue.org